CygnusDAO/core/contracts/cygnus-core/README.md

 ### BorrowVoid / Collateral Void

 - Strategies for each pool token.
-Borrowable has a USDC strategy (for example deposit in Stargate and accrue STG) and the Collateral has an LP strategy (deposit in the DEX' farm)
+- Borrowable: USDC strategy (for example deposit in Stargate and accrue STG)
+- Collateral: LP strategy (stake the LP in the DEX' masterchef or rewards contract)

 ### Borrow / Collateral